adisakshya/cryptoid/README.md

 # pycrypto
-Techniques for secure communication in the presence of third parties
+pycrypto is a simple python application that facilitates encryption and decryption for secure communication in presence of third parties